ANTARES-KOR/netlifycms-test/README.md

 - [ ] Nested Collection (for conference folder)
 - [ ] Customizing Preview Page
 - [ ] File collection for customizing setup
+- [ ] Using Cloudinary or Uploadcare for media library
 - [ ] set github action for CI / CD